How do I gain access to SmartNet?

 Who can use it?

 Anyone with a network ready GPS receiver.
-All corrections are available thru the internet via NTRIP and TCP/IP protocols.
+All corrections are available thru the internet via NTRIP protocol.
 So whether you own a Leica Geosystems rover or another make of GPS receiver you are able to gain access to the service via mobile phone technology.

-Visit our Configurations & Connections page to find Quick Guides for your particular rover.
+Visit our Connection & Configuration page to find Quick Guides for your particular rover.
 These Quick Guides contain all the information you will need to get connected to SmartNet including a section at the beginning that details the firmware & software versions needed for your particular equipment.

 Where can I get connection information?